Tamkang University Maritime Museum

 The Tamkang University Maritime Museum (淡江大學海事博物館 (Dànjiāng Dàxué Hǎishì Bówùguǎn)) is a museum on sea navigation located on the campus of Tamkang University in Tamsui District, New Taipei City in Taiwan.
-The museum is located in a ship-like formed building which formerly served as a training center for future sailors on trading ships.
+The museum is located in a building resembling a ship, which formerly served as a training center for future sailors on trading ships.

 Overview

-The museum to which entry is free, exhibits marine engines in the basement, models of famous historical and contemporary vessels and ancient maps on the first and second floor, marine utensils such as ropes, lights and anchors on the first floor, as well as providing an extensive library on the third floor.
+The museum exhibits marine engines in the basement, models of famous historical and contemporary vessels and ancient maps on the first and second floor, marine utensils such as ropes, lights and anchors on the first floor, as well as providing an extensive library on the third floor.
+Entry to the museum is free.

 The museum has a partnership with the Los Angeles Maritime Museum.
-Most texts in the museum are written in English as well as Chinese, some also in Japanese language.
+Most texts in the museum are written in English and Chinese, as well as Japanese.

 Ship models

 One of the museum's largest asset are its down-scaled realistic ship models, some of which are result of intense research.
-The model are presented in the following categories.
+The models are presented in the following categories.